-- 13.7 After a touchdown, the scoring team has the choice to either go for a one-point convert from the 5-yard line or a two-point convert from the 10-yard line.
-The scoring team may decline to attempt a convert.
-Once team A has expressed their option for a convert and the bags are set, they will be required to take a timeout if they wish to change their convert choice.
-The non-scoring team can concede the convert, and if they choose to do so, a 2-point convert will be awarded. - 13.8 The red zones apply during all convert attempts from the 5-yard line.
+- if the last defender back fouls the ball carrier to prevent a score on an onside attempt, the score is awarded - 13.8 The red zones apply during all convert attempts from the 5-yard line.
 Note: an illegal run on a convert attempt from the red zone results in a failed convert. - 13.9 The defensive team can return an interception on a convert.
 The ball is considered live until the interceptor is deflagged or out of bounds.
-If the ball is returned into the end zone, the returning team will be awarded the amount of points the opponent was attempting to convert (1 or 2 points). - 13.10 If the last defender back holds an interceptor or otherwise illegally prevents a successful score, the play will be whistled dead immediately and the applicable points are awarded.
+If the ball is returned into the end zone, the returning team will be awarded the amount of points the opponent was attempting to convert (1 or 2 points).
+This applies regardless as to whether the convert follows a TD or is a convert attempted awarded under the last defender back rule. - 13.10 If the last defender back holds an interceptor on a convert attempt or otherwise illegally prevents a successful score, the play will be whistled dead immediately, and the applicable points are awarded.
 If a defender other than the last defender holds an interceptor or otherwise illegally prevents a successful score, the defensive team will be awarded a convert attempt of their own for the same number of points as the attempt by their opponent.